databricks-industry-solutions/security-analysis-tool/docs/setup.md

     <img src="./images/workflow.png" width="50%" height="50%">

-    Add schedule as per your needs.
+    Add a schedule as per your needs.
 That’s it.
 Now you are continuously monitoring the health of your account workspaces.